alexeyraspopov/flux-guidelines/CoreConcepts.md

       ↑                      ↓
     Dispatcher    ←      Action Creator

-Entities have a specific type of relations that determines the scope of knowledge about each other:
+Entities have a specific type of relations that determine the scope of knowledge about each other:

  1. Containers _pull_ data from Stores